The item card is located to the left of the item page. It displays all the information about the item.

-- Linked articles: The title is be the same as the article.
+Linked articles: The title is the same as the article.

 image-x.
-The number included in the slug represents the number of image that have been added to the workspace, and is absolute: it will not change if other images are deleted.
+The number included in the slug represents the number of images that have been added to the workspace, and is absolute: it will not change if other images are deleted.

 video-x.
-The number included in the slug represents the number of video that have been added to the workspace, and is absolute: it will not change if other videos are deleted.
+The number included in the slug represents the number of videos that have been added to the workspace, and is absolute: it will not change if other videos are deleted.